 Should a small business move its computing to the cloud?

-But before you grab your gear and head for the nearest nimbus, I’ve afraid it’s not quite as simple as that.
-You need to decide if you want to be part of a public cloud or have your own, private cloud, and you have to choose between renting or buying your equipment.
+But before you grab your gear and head for the nearest nimbus, you’ll need to decide if you want to be part of a public cloud or have your own, private cloud, and you have to choose between renting or buying your equipment.

-Products such as Googledocs and Microsoft’s Office 365 offer access to a public cloud – that is, you effectively rent your own space in a large central cloud.
+Products such as Google docs and Microsoft’s Office 365 offer access to a public cloud – that works by allowing you to effectively rent your own space in a large central cloud.

 The good news is that these services are very cheap.
-You get backup, business continuity options and access from anywhere for a very small amount of money – and for a micro-business this is not an unreasonable option.
+You get to backup your data with additional business continuity options and access the public cloud solution from anywhere for a very small amount of money.
+For startups or small businesses with limited resources and likely little-to-no IT budget/strategy, this is not an unreasonable option.

-If you opt for a private cloud it will be more expensive, but at least it will be all yours.
-There are two ways of managing it: either you buy your own kit and put it in someone else’s data centre, or you lease the hardware from the data centre.
+If you opt for a private cloud it will be more expensive for the business, but this will be owned IP that will ultimately be safeguarded by your own IT security protocols.
+There are two ways of managing private clouds for businesses: either you buy your own kit and put it in someone else’s data centre, or you lease the hardware from the data centre.

 The decision you have to make is therefore about capital costs versus lease costs.
 If you decide to buy the kit, you are facing one large cost up-front – but at least, once you’ve bought it, you have lower monthly payments for a few years as you are only paying for the space your kit occupies.
 If you lease from the data centre you’ll be paying out more each month, but it will be the data centre’s responsibility to keep the equipment up to date and working.
 It’s like leasing a car – yes, you have to budget for a regular monthly payment, but it covers regular servicing and you get a nice shiny new model every three years.